 - 1.36.
 Confirmation of PII cover for a firm must be provided to the Society within 3 working days.
-Therefore, confirmation of cover in the designated form must be provided to the Society on or before THURSDAY 4 DECEMBER 2014. - 1.37.
+Therefore, confirmation of cover in the designated online form must be provided to the Society on or before FRIDAY 4 DECEMBER 2015. - 1.37.
 The Society has a facility whereby brokers can furnish the Society, on behalf of the firm, with confirmation of cover via the Society's website.
 Such confirmation must include your policy number, and confirmation of cover cannot be provided until the policy is actually in place. - 1.38.
-As your firm has a statutory obligation to ensure such confirmation of cover is provided to the Society on or before Thursday 4 December 2014, you are responsible for ensuring that your broker provides the Society with confirmation of cover by that date. - 1.39.
-You should also ensure that your broker has familiarised themselves with the online confirmation system, and has the necessary information to confirm cover online (such as their login and password) in advance of 4 December 2014. - 1.40.
-It is noted that some firms who have confirmed PII cover to the Society during 2014 have a coverage period that extends past 30 November 2014.
-Such firms are still required to reconfirm cover for 2014/2015 with the Society by 4 December 2014. - 1.41.
-Please note that your firm will not be reflected as having PII in place on the Society's "Find a Firm" online search facility until such time as the Society has received the required online confirmation of cover.
+As your firm has a statutory obligation to ensure such confirmation of cover is provided to the Society on or before Friday 4 December 2015, you are responsible for ensuring that your broker provides the Society with confirmation of cover by that date.

-1.42.
-The online PII confirmation system is now closed for 2013/2014 indemnity period submissions.
-The system will be available to accept submissions for the 2014/2015 indemnity period on 1st December 2014.
+- 1.39.
+You should also ensure that your broker has familiarised themselves with the online confirmation system, and has the necessary information to confirm cover online (such as their login and password) in advance of 4 December 2015. - 1.40.
+It is noted that some firms who have confirmed PII cover to the Society during 2015 have a coverage period that extends past 30 November 2015.
+Such firms are still required to reconfirm cover for 2015/2016 with the Society by 4 December 2015. - 1.41.
+Please note that your firm will not be reflected as having PII in place on the Society's "Find a Firm" online search facility until such time as the Society has received the required online confirmation of cover and a suitable disclaimer will be in place regarding the renewal period. - 1.42.
+The online PII confirmation system is now closed for 2014/2015 indemnity period submissions.
+The system will be available to accept submissions for the 2015/2016 indemnity period on 1 December 2015.